buildpacks/rfcs/text/0000-stack-buildpacks.md

 If a stack buildpack provides a mixin that is not required, the stack buildpack MAY pass detection.
 For each phase, if a stackpack:
 * provides mixins, and at least one of those mixins are required; it MAY pass
 * provides mixins, and none of those mixins are required; it MUST be skipped
-* provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass
+* provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass following the normal build plan rules (TODO add example)
 * does not provide mixins; it MAY pass

-This is in contrast to a userspace buildpack providing a dependency that is not required, which fails detection.
-If a mixin is required for a [single stage only](https://github.com/buildpacks/rfcs/pull/109) with the `build:` or `run:` prefix, a stack buildpack may provide it for both stages without failing detection.
+If a mixin is required for a [single stage only](https://github.com/buildpacks/rfcs/pull/109) with the `build:` or `run:` prefix, a stack buildpack may declare that it provides it for both stages without failing detection.
 However, it will not be included in the Buildpack Build Plan during the stage where it is not required.

-During the build phase, the lifecycle will create a build plan containing only the entries required during that stage (build or run).
+During the detect phase, the lifecycle will create a build plan containing only the entries required during that stage (build or run) without the [stage-specifier prefix](https://github.com/buildpacks/rfcs/pull/109).
-* If a mixin is required for "run" stage only, it will not appear in the build plan entries during build
+* If a mixin is required for "run" stage only, it will not appear in the buildpack plan entries during build
-* If a mixin is required for "build" stage only, it will not appear in the build plan entries during extend
+* If a mixin is required for "build" stage only, it will not appear in the buildpack plan entries during extend

-The entries of the build plan during the build and extend phases will have a new `mixin` key.
+The entries of the buildpack plan during the build and extend phases will have a new `mixin` key.
 For example:

 ```
 [[entries]]